biobakery/waafle/demo/docs/demo.md

 Run prodigal on the input contigs to produce an alternate GFF file:

 ```
-$ prodigal.linux \
+prodigal.linux \
     -i input/demo_contigs.fna \
     -f gff \
     -o demo_contigs.prodigal.gff
 ```

 (If you don't have Prodigal available on your system, you can use the Prodigal GFF file in `output_prodigal/`.)
 Inspect the alternate GFF file [`demo_contigs.prodigal.gff`](https://raw.githubusercontent.com/biobakery/waafle/master/demo/output_prodigal/demo_contigs.prodigal.gff) with `less`.
 You'll find it has more details than the equivalent file produced by WAAFLE, but the overall format is the same.

 Repeat **Step 3** above using the alternate GFF file and adding the argument `--basename demo_contigs.prodigal` to the `waafle_orgscorer` call (this will prevent overwriting the original outputs).
 Inspect the outputs.

-You'll notice that the synteny strings now contain a `~` character.
+You'll notice that the gene order strings now contain a `~` character.
 This corresponds to a locus that never received a "good" hit to any species (i.e. with homology score >k<sub>1</sub>).
 By default, `waafle_orgscorer` will ignore such loci.
 You can change this behavior with the `--weak-loci` flag.

 ---
 - **How do the results change using the Prodigal GFF file?**